KyleKing/calcipy/docs/docs/DEVELOPER_GUIDE.md

 ## Publishing

 For testing, create an account on [TestPyPi](https://test.pypi.org/legacy/).
-Replace `...` with the API token generated on TestPyPi|PyPi respectively
+Replace `...` with the API token generated on TestPyPi or PyPi respectively

 ```sh
 poetry config repositories.testpypi https://test.pypi.org/legacy/